byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<rbrunner>** I don't understand why people already want to set a fixed successor for RandomX.
 What if none is needed?
 **\<xmrmatterbridge> \<learninandlurkin>** fluffypony: could you explalin why not?
 Surely it lessens the fundamental reliance on "lead" maintainers and devs, and hence lowers the risks you were talking about?
 **\<kovri-slack> \<woodser>** wouldn’t SHA3 be unecessary if RandomX delivers all our hopes and dreams?
-**\<moneromooo>** I believe one of the "legal" tests for a decentralized cryptocurrency is that anyone has a chance at mining.
+**\<byterubmooo>** I believe one of the "legal" tests for a decentralized cryptocurrency is that anyone has a chance at mining.
 Arguably, not trying to fix a party having >> 50% means we stop being such.
 **\<dEBRUYNE>** rbrunner: Again, in order to be proactive
 **\<vp11>** Precommitting to a date for me is akin as maybe finding the cure for a disease but kill your patient anyway.
 **\<dEBRUYNE>** woodser: Yes, but we still need a backup plan in case it fails